brentcroft/lucid-spritemaps/README.md

 ## Usage:

-Open a console in the vis directory and run one of the following commands as required.
+Open a console in the vis directory and run one of the following commands as required.<br>

 ```
 python build_new_graph_vis.py
 ```
+_Summary_
     Read configuration
-    Create missing directories and files.
+    **Create missing directories and files.**

     Edit the file "vis.js" to restrict the target layers and indexes that will be inspected (empty means all).